- RCPCH response to COVID-19 - modified assessments table

 Discussion of Correspondence (DOC)

-This is a supervised learning event that assesses your clinic letters and other forms of written communication.
+This is a SLE (supervised learning event) that assesses your clinic letters and other forms of written communication.

-As detailed in the table of assessments, from ST4 (start of level 2) you will need to have five letters or communications reviewed in total between ST4 and completing training.
+As detailed in the assessments table at the top of this page, from ST4 (start of level 2 for trainees on Progress and CCT'ing before 15 September 2024) you will need to have five letters or communications reviewed in total between ST4 and completing training.
 In level 1 (ST1-ST3) DOC assessments are optional.
-This will change when we launch Progress+ in summer 2023.
+(This changes under Progress+, and we will provide the new assessments table soon.)

-Please insert a brief summary of the case
+Brief summary of the case for the DOC

 This is to be completed at the time of selecting the assessment online, using ePortfolio.
 It is visible to the assessor or trainee when the notification for completing the assessment is received by them.